 “The campaign has outraged Democrats who argue such changes hurt the poor.
 They also said the proposals in the Farm Bill lack the votes to advance to the Senate.”

 The Post article added, “The Republicans’ proposed plan functions in two parts: First, it introduces a new, unified work requirement for all SNAP participants.
-Second, it mandates and massively expands the state training programs available to unemployed participants who cannot find jobs.”
+Second, it mandates and massively expands the state training programs available to unemployed participants who cannot find jobs so that they are able to get employed.”

 Bloomberg writer Alan Bjerga reported on Thursday that, “The legislation, which would triple federal funds sent to states for employment and training programs while tightening eligibility rules for recipients of Supplemental Nutrition Assistance Program benefits, wouldn’t cut overall spending on the program.